drewburr/3D_Pinball_Game/guide.md

 Version 1.5.2
   Date: 11-07-08
 - Miscellaneous minor/general updates and corrections.
-- Moved the 'Concepts' section infront of the 'Game Information' section.
+- Moved the 'Concepts' section in front of the 'Game Information' section.
 - Added section search codes ([XXX]) to the tertiary sections listed in the index, specifically to the Table: Areas, Elements & Lights sections and the Bonus', Jackpots & Awards: Bonus section.
 - Added a fourth level to the index for the Table section indicating what is included under each tertiary section.